Ethylene Furnaces

 Cetek Efficiency Coatings

-Cetek provides a distinct benefit in treating refractory surfaces with a high emissivity ceramic coating, increasing the radiant heat transfer inside Ethylene Furnaces over design.
-The coating increases refractory emissivity which results in fuel savings and an improvement in the uniformity of heat flux, which may provide an increase in run length between decoking operations.
+Cetek provides a distinct benefit in treating refractory surfaces with a high temperature ceramic coating.
+The coating reduces ceramic fiber dusting and increases refractory lifetime which results in fuel savings and an improvement in the convection section cleanness, which helps keep the pyrolysis furnace efficiency at the highest level.

 The Problem